Surlavi/sudoku/README.md

 - Publish demo to GitHub Pages:
   - `sh publish.sh`

-# TODO list
+## TODO list
-- Increase default difficulty (make generator more efficient).
 - Helps for keyboard shortcut.
-- Configuration for new games (difficulty, penalty on mistakes, etc.).
+- More configuration for new games (penalty on mistakes, etc.).
 - UI theme settings.
 - Hint supports.
 - Multiplayer supports?